jodersky/akka-serial/Documentation/developer.md

 {:toc}

 # Building from Source
-A complete build of flow involves two parts
+A complete build of akka-serial involves two parts

 1. Building Scala sources (the front-end), resulting in a platform independent artifact (i.e. a jar file).